 joint moves through a range of motion, there are changes in the

 moment arms of the muscles crossing the joint.
 For any given muscle,

-the moment arm is largest when the angle of ...
+the moment arm is largest when the angle of pull on the ...